Australians react to Scott Morrison's first words since returning from Hawaiian holiday

 Mr Morrison has faced days of questions over his absence, his office's treatment of media questions, and the delay in addressing his holiday.

-He flew back into Sydney on Saturday night having made the decision to return in the wake of the deaths of two rural firefighting volunteers in NSW.
+He flew back into Sydney on Saturday night, having made the decision to return in the wake of the deaths of two rural firefighting volunteers in NSW.